nxrighthere/ENet-CSharp/README.md

 `PacketFlags.Instant` a packet will not be bundled with other packets at a next service iteration and sent instantly instead.
 This delivery type trades multiplexing efficiency in favor of latency.
 The same packet can't be used for multiple `Peer.Send()` calls.

-`PacketFlags.Crucial` a packet that was sent unreliably should not be dropped due to throttling and must be delivered if possible.
+`PacketFlags.Crucial` a packet that was enqueued for sending unreliably should not be dropped due to throttling and sent if possible.

 `PacketFlags.Sent` a packet was sent from all queues it has entered.